 We met Miss.
 Crystal three years ago.
 We hadn’t been to Cool Cuts 4 Kids in a while and decided to try it again after a particularly unpleasant experience at Hair Masters (during which the stylist was confused by C.J.’s gender nonconformity, gave him a horrible haircut and made us both cry).

-We walked into Cool Cuts 4 Kids and C.J. saw the “Princess Chair” in the back, right corner of the salon.
+We walked into Cool Cuts 4 Kids and C.J. saw the “Princess Chair” in the back, right corner of the La Jolla hair salon.
 The Princess Chair has tulle draped around it and a pink canopy above it.
 It’s the station where they keep the hair beads, glitter, extensions, hair tinsel and clip-in feathers.
 The chair faces a Tinkerbell television on which the child can watch their pick of princess, Barbie or Strawberry Shortcake movies while the stylist works magic.
 I wish my salon had a Princess Chair.

 Of course C.J. wanted to sit in that chair.
 The other stylist’s chairs had firefighter, police and video game themes.

 The next available stylist approached the waiting area and called C.J.’s name.

 “Hi, I’m Miss.
 Crystal,” she said with a smile that was for real.
 “What movie do you want to watch?”